Russian tug Spasatel Vasily Bekh: History

-On 17 June 2022, Vasily Bekh was carrying personnel, weapons, and ammunition to resupply Russian-occupied Snake Island in the Black Sea.
+On 17 June 2022, Spasatel Vasily Bekh was carrying personnel, weapons, and ammunition to resupply Russian-occupied Snake Island in the Black Sea.
 That day, the Ukrainian Ministry of Defense released a video of the attack on the ship taken by a Bayraktar TB2 combat drone.
-Vasily Bekh was struck by two anti-ship missiles in quick succession causing it to sink shortly thereafter.
+Spasatel Vasily Bekh was struck by two Harpoon anti-ship missiles donated by Denmark in quick succession, causing it to sink shortly thereafter.
 According to early unconfirmed reports from Russia, 23 of the 33 personnel on board were injured and the other 10 were missing.
-Shortly after the sinking on 21 June, British military intelligence confirmed the attack, stating that the vessel sunk was almost certainly Vasily Bekh, and that it was carrying a Tor anti-aircraft missile system when it sank.
+Shortly after the sinking on 21 June, British military intelligence confirmed the attack, stating that the vessel sunk was almost certainly Spasatel Vasily Bekh, and that it was carrying a Tor anti-aircraft missile system when it sank.

+In June 2023 the erection of a memorial at Sevastopol was reported by Russian exile medium Meduza, although the navy never officially admitted the loss of the vessel.